 - SIP Transport defines the protocol (UDP, TCP or TLS) to use for SIP signaling.
-The TLS setting requires the PBX certificate to be uploaded as root certificate.
+The TLS setting requires the Root-certificate of the PBX certificate (Needed condition: The server must send its complete certificate chain) to be uploaded as trusted certificate.
 It is also possible to turn off the validation of the server certificate, if set to "No". - Outbound proxy mode Set to "Yes" if the handsets are to connect with the SIP proxy through an outbound proxy.
-Set to "No" if the handsets are to connect directly with the SIP proxy (there may be two). - Primary SIP proxy defines the primary SIP proxy by either an IP address, a domain name, or an IP address together with a port number.
+Set to "No" if the handsets are to connect directly with the SIP proxy (there may be two).

+• Primary SIP proxy - defines the primary SIP proxy by either an IP address, a domain name, or an IP address together with a port number.

-Examples of valid formats are: 192.168.1.1 proxy1.mydomain.com 192.168.1.1:5060
+Examples of valid formats are:

+192.168.1.1 proxy1.mydomain.com 192.168.1.1:5060